mfarazmand/RONS/README.md

 # License
-You may these codes as long as the above papers are appropriately cited.
+You may use these codes as long as the above papers are appropriately cited.

 # SRONS (RONS with symbolic computing)
 To use the SRONS package, the user only needs to change: